River Season starts 16th June

 • a military crossing

-From Celtic Britain to the modern age, the Severn has helped shape the history of Wales and England.
+From Celtic Britain to the modern age, the River Severn has played a crucial role in shaping the Severn Valley history, influencing the development of both Wales and England.

 The River Severn’s Welsh name — Afon Hafren — comes from an ancient legend surrounding Hafren or Sabrina, a mythical princess said to have drowned in the river.